Voices united in connection and love to create bridges to mental health and addiction services in Yamhill County.

 Have patients call to set up intake appointment in their Clearing house (209 S Main St. Newberg).
 Intake appointments are approximately 1 hour long, and they will need to bring photo ID and a utility bill to verify address.
 A plan will be put together for patient, including help from local churches and agencies in the area.

 Love INC available to ANYONE who lives in Newberg, Dundee, Lafayette, Dayton, Yamhill, Carlton, St. Paul and parts of Sherwood (as long as they have a Newberg connection).
-There are no income limits or qualifications that would make you ineligible to receive services from Love INC. GAP ministries that LOVE, INC works with include: medical/dental clinic, women’s shelter, food boxes and resources, furniture, OTC Medication, and prescription assistance, bus passes, gas vouchers, homeless kits, utility bills, breakfast bags.
+There are no income limits or qualifications that would make you ineligible to receive services from Love INC. GAP ministries that LOVE, INC works with include: dental vans, women’s shelter, OTC Medication, and prescription assistance, bus passes, homeless kits, utility bills, breakfast, bags,bicycles, clothing, haircuts, linens, household supplies, showers, firewood (seasonal).
 Relational Ministry--Life Skill classes, and mentoring.

 City Outreach Ministry